urmastalimaa/interactive-frontend-development/slides/react_intro.md

 * Optional in React (recommended in this course).
 * By far the most controversial part of React.
 * _Looks like_ HTML, but is a representation of HTML in JavaScript.
-* Transpiled to JavaScript (e.g by a babel plugin)
+* Transpiled to JavaScript (e.g. by a babel plugin)

 _Reminder_